virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][01].

-> * Its primary purpose if helping/guiding on building a GH[^bignote] page, to be used for generating learning material, i.e. lectures, or similar.
+* Its primary purpose if helping/guiding on building a GH[^bignote] page, to be used for generating learning material, i.e. lectures, or similar.
-> * It can also be used for any other purpose, for that matter.
+* It can also be used for any other purpose, for that matter.
+* This setup draws from the [peaceiris actions-gh-pages][02], and the [Stanford RC website][03].
+However, these serve only as a reference, as the the full explanation is blow.

 The first step is forking this repository.
 By doing so, one is able to create his own website, similar to this one, with a tailor-made content, quickly and with ease.

-- This setup draws from the [peaceiris actions-gh-pages][02], and the [Stanford RC website][03].
-However, these serve only as a reference, as the the full explanation is blow.
+However, there are two or three thing to keep in mind when doing so, hence please read on.

 # Creating a new fork

 Before forking this repository please have the following in mind.
 In the `Create a new fork` pop-up menu, deselect the default **Copy the `main` branch only** option.
-By doing so, you will reduce further branch creation.
+By doing so, you will reduce further branch creation, necessary for this to work.

 :::{note}
 <center>